jcmnunes/josenunes.dev/src/blog/react-context/index.md

 However, I should say I don’t feel React Context should replace Redux altogether.
 Especially for large features, containing many actions, API calls, etc. I do feel Context has its place in situations like the one described here.
-I even think it makes sense to use it from a semantic point of view.
-If we think about it, clientId and subscriberId define the “context” of the feature, and as such, all components should have easy access to it.

 ## Caveats

-The [React docs](https://reactjs.org/docs/context.html#caveats) mention a standard caveat of using context the way I did above.
+The [React docs](https://reactjs.org/docs/context.html#caveats) mention a standard caveat of using Context the way I did above.
 The problem is the Provider value containing a new object reference on every Parent’s render.
 There is an excellent [post](https://phinguyen.io/context-caveat-deep-dive/) from Phi Nguyen on the subject.
 As with everything performance-related, there is always a